Battle of Remagen: Aircraft attack the bridge

 On 8 March Alfred Jodl told Hitler that the Allies had captured the Ludendorff Bridge intact.
 Hitler was outraged.

 German Minister of Propaganda Joseph Goebbels wrote frequently in his diary about the bridgehead at Remagen.

 It is quite devastating that the Americans should have succeeded in capturing the Rhine bridge at Remagen intact and forming a bridgehead...

 The Remagen bridgehead causes the Führer much anxiety.
 On the other hand he is of the opinion that it offers us certain advantages.
 Had the Americans not found a weak spot enabling them to cross the Rhine they probably would have swung forthwith against the Moselle. ...
 Nevertheless it must be assumed that the failure to blow the Remagen Bridge may well be due to sabotage, or at least serious negligence.
-The Fuhrer has ordered an inquiry and will impose a death sentence on anyone found guilty.
-The Fuhrer considers the bridgehead a definite thorn in the flesh of the Americans.
+The Führer has ordered an inquiry and will impose a death sentence on anyone found guilty.
+The Führer considers the bridgehead a definite thorn in the flesh of the Americans.
 He has now ringed the bridgehead with heavy weapons whose job it is to inflict the greatest possible casualties to American forces concentrated in the bridgehead.
 It may well be, therefore, that the bridgehead will not be all joy for the Americans.

 In the evening comes the news that it has still not been possible to eliminate the Remagen bridgehead.
 On the contrary the Americans have reinforced it and are trying to extend it.
 The result is a very unpleasant situation for us. ...
 However we must succeed, for if the Americans continue to hold out on the right bank of the Rhine they have a base for a further advance and from the small beginning of a bridgehead such as we now see, a running sore will develop—as so often before—the poison from which will soon spread to the Reich's vitals.